 - Lime Kilns Brew Pub

 Situated alongside the Ashby Canal, where it crosses the A5, the pub was originally an 18th-century coaching inn.
 It is now a brewpub and offers free garden side moorings, a large canal side beer garden with a functions marquee.
 The first floor lounge has canal views and an open fire in winter.
 The downstairs room has been renovated (October 2017) and has level access to the garden.
-The guest beers change regularly and includes beers from the on site Buswells Brewery.
-Up to 9 real ciders are served including Weston's and Thatchers.
+Covered outdoor canalside seating.
+Regular beers Timothy Taylor Landlord plus 3 guest beers including those from the on site Buswells Brewery.
+Serving eight real ciders.
 Traditional food is served, with homemade pies and special deals on Monday to Thursday evenings.
 Local Branch Pub of the Year 2016.

 - Gate Hangs Well